brunoruas2/ciencia_computacao/docs/nav/Cursos/AwsSkillBuilder/cloudPratictioner/Cloud_Pratictioner.md

 AWS Cloudformation -> Infra as code tool (yaml or json).

-Advice: run across 2 AZ in each region
+Advice: run at least across 2 AZ in each region.

 ## Module 4 - Networking

-AWS VPC -> Provison of isolated aws cloud separed by subnets that contains resources.
+AWS VPC -> Provision of isolated aws cloud separated by subnets that contains resources.

 Subnet -> A group of resources based on security or operacional needs.
 Can be public (through a internet gateway) or private (through a vpc).